Muchea Sheep Report

 Meat & Livestock Australia Saleyard Reports

-Report Date: 20th January 2026
+Report Date: 21st April 2026

-Total Yarding: 9,553
+Total Yarding: 13,706

 Commentary

-Merino wether hoggets sold from $180 to $226 while Merino ewe hoggets were making $161 to $222/head.
-Crossbred hoggets with weight and finish returned $180 to $240 and younger rams sold to a top of $278/head.
+Store Merino wether hoggets ranged from $112 to $177 and heavy weights reached a top of $240/head.
+Light Merino ewe hoggets were making $144 to $170 and heavy weights sold from $200 to $243/head.
+Crossbred hoggets showing weight returned $220 to $251 and younger rams sold to a top of $208/head.

-Terry Birkin MLA.
+Terry Birkin MLA

 Buying sheep in Western Australia?